 HeroService registration in the metadata

-Here we see the new and the old implementation side-by-side:
+Here you see the new and the old implementation side-by-side:

 Dependency injection tokens

-When we register a provider with an injector, we associate that provider with a dependency injection token.
+When you register a provider with an injector, you associate that provider with a dependency injection token.
 The injector maintains an internal token-provider map that it references when asked for a dependency.
 The token is the key to the map.

 In all previous examples, the dependency value has been a class instance, and